 MagicBand makes the lines move faster as more people use the MagicBand+ technology.
 It's a lot faster for each person to tap a MagicBand than it is to pull up codes on a phone and scan in for multiple people.
 Plus, it's fun if you want to engage in some immersive games in the park, especially in Star Wars: Galaxy's Edge.

-If you do not plan to use Genie+, DAS or take many PhotoPass photos, you probably do not need a MagicBand at Disneyland.
+If you do not plan to use Lightning Lane Multi Pass, DAS or take many PhotoPass photos, you probably do not need a MagicBand at Disneyland.
 If you want to play games and see the band light up with entertainment, as well as use it for Lightning Lanes and PhotoPass, then it may be worth it.
 To us, it's worth it to spend less time pulling out our phones.
 Plus, we visit more often than most families.
-It might not be worth it for a one-time trip.
+It might not be as worth it for a one-time trip.
 It does not eliminate the need for a phone, but it is much faster and easier to tap a band than open the Disneyland app.

 What we do love about MagicBand+ at Disneyland is that we can quickly reassign the bands.
 So if Leap is not joining me, I can reassign his band to a niece or nephew or friend for the day.
 The changeability makes it more worth it for our family.
+We have taken our MagicBands to Disney World, and assignment is more permanent there.
+We cannot reassign them for visits to Disney World.
+Whoever we assign a band to at Disney World is the only person who can use that band for all future Disney World visits.

 Is It Waterproof?